cloudfoundry/bosh-vsphere-cpi-release/docs/development.md

 This pipeline was set up with [vane CLI](https://gitlab.eng.vmware.com/tas-vcf-vmc-anycloud/vane).
 We forked the original [vane CLI](https://gitlab.eng.vmware.com/PKS/vane) and broke its re-usability in order to make it work more easily for our use case.

 Vane is using a recipe for the environments that is defined in the `Vanefile` and runs a bunch of scripts in the provided directory.
-We store our recipe and scripts here: [https://gitlab.eng.vmware.com/tas-vcf-vmc-anycloud/vcpi-nimbus](https://gitlab.eng.vmware.com/tas-vcf-vmc-anycloud/vcpi-nimbus)
+We store our recipe and scripts here: [https://gitlab.eng.vmware.com/tas-vcf-vmc-anycloud/vcpi-nimbus](https://gitlab.eng.vmware.com/tas-vcf-vmc-anycloud/vcpi-nimbus).
+View the [README](https://gitlab.eng.vmware.com/tas-vcf-vmc-anycloud/vcpi-nimbus#setting-the-concourse-pipeline) for instructions to set the pipeline.

-**To set the vcpi-nimbus (pool management) pipeline**

-- make sure that you have a concourse target that targets the vsphere-cpi team in the bosh-ecosystem concourse
-- in the `vcpi-nimbus` repository:
-  - `vane pipeline --target=vsphere-cpi --pipeline=vcpi-nimbus`

-> **Note:** this script relies on `fly targets` to work without specifying a target, so if you are using the clever fly-version wrapper script from @ystros, you will likely have to either undo it, or add a hack to it to pick a default target when none is specified.

 **To set the vsphere-cpi test pipeline**